 Making a good first impression is crucial, whether it’s in personal or professional relationships.
-The same applies to MBA and business master’s applicants as their first chance to make an impression is often at business school events like MBA fairs.
+The same applies to MBA and business master’s applicants as their first chance to make an impression is often at business school events like info sessions and MBA fairs.

 While researching various business schools, you might come across a mix of physical and virtual events.
 These events provide an opportunity for you to interact with representatives and clarify any doubts that might help you reach your target program.
 Asking relevant questions can leave a positive impression on admissions staff during these events.